 The symbol "I" (incomplete) may be given by a faculty member when a student's work in a course has not been completed at the end of a semester and when failure to complete the work has been due to causes beyond the student's control.
 It is not used as a substitute for an F. Only the Registrar's office can enter a grade of "I".
-The course director must complete the Grade of Incomplete form which requires the student, instructor, Chair or Advisor, and GSBS Dean signatures.
-The form should be electronically signed and forwarded to the next required signature on the list.
-For GSBS Dean signature, the form should be emailed to pamela.johnson@ttuhsc.edu.
+The course director must provide a memo to the GSBS Office specifying the reasons for the grade and the work remaining to be done.
+GSBS will forward the memo to the Registrar to enter the grade.
 If there is no action on the part of the student after one year, the "I" will automatically become an F.

 When a student officially withdraws from a course by the specified date early in the term, a grade of "W" (withdraw) will be assigned.
 A withdrawal after the specified date will result in a grade of "W" or "WF" (withdraw/fail), according to the assessment of the student's work in the course up to the time of the official withdrawal.
+If the withdrawal is after the deadline for an automatic "W", the students must provide the registrar's office with completed grade change form with a grade of "W" or "WF" at the time of the official withdrawal.
 A student who no longer attends a course without an official withdrawal will receive an F in that course.
 The grade of "W" does not affect GPA, but "WF" is calculated into the GPA.